Check out our Common App Essay Prompt Guide!

 Supplemental Essay Type(s): Oddball

-What do you contribute to your community that no one else could?
-For some applicants, the answer might be obvious: you are one of the few English speakers in your community and you help your elders with translations and phone calls.
-But whether this prompt seems like it was made for you or is a total head-scratcher, we encourage you to dig a little deeper than your first thought.
+College applications are rampant with essay questions about community, so this essay is ripe for recycling (how eco-friendly of you!).
+If you haven’t already written a Community Essay that you plan to adapt and recycle here, we recommend considering the things that make you unique.
 What about your history, experiences, perspectives, or talents might be worth highlighting for an admissions officer?
-And how can the experience, perspective, or talent you choose enrich the learning environment at the University of Richmond?
-Maybe you have always been an organizer and you are the glue that holds your summer camp community together during the school year.
+And how can the experience, perspective, or talent you choose enrich the learning environment at the University of Richmond for others?
+Maybe you have always been an organizer and the glue that holds your summer camp community together during the school year.
 How will you bring people together on campus?
 Maybe you were raised on a farm and developed a strong work ethic at a young age as you helped your parents tend to the fields.
 Will you be a natural leader in group projects and take initiative in the many clubs you’d like to join?
 Be sure to connect your personal story to a future vision of yourself at Richmond.
 The most important thing to remember for this prompt is that your experience, perspective, or talent is dynamic and makes you stand out from the crowd.